Day 8 (Mon, 2 June 2008)

 After breakfast, we took a short cab ride to our pickup point, the Tokyo Dome Hotel.
 We were afraid of being late and missing the coach, so we left really early and ended up being there half an hour before the pickup time.
 Aside, the night before, Kenneth had gone down to the Hotel Edoya reception to ask if it was easy to catch a cab outside the hotel.
 The night receptionist obviously knew no English because Kenneth came back upstairs and said it was like a conversation between a duck and a chicken.
 He did manage to pick up our luggage that arrived from Nikko though.

 We were picked up in a large coach and sent to Hamamatsucho Bus Terminal where we were transfered to another coach.
-We had requested for the English speaking guide, so we were put on the bus with the Aussies and Americans, among others.
+We had requested for the English speaking guide, so we were put

 And this was our guide - a very bubbly and chatty lady from Osaka.
 She told us to call her Mary.
 She imparted lots of interesting titbits about Mt Fuji (which for the life of me, I cannot remember).
 I do recall her saying that Japan's most famous peak is a very "shy" mountain because it's often shrouded in clouds and mist, rendering it not visible, especially during summer (they don't tell you this when you sign up for the tour!)